 There’s no limit on the length of your recordings unless you choose to set one, which can be useful if there’s a chance you might accidentally leave the recorder running.
 You can also choose to break long recordings up into chunks – a brilliant touch that helps you avoid creating huge, unwieldy files.
 Your recordings won’t be watermarked, either.

 You’ll need to upgrade to one of the premium versions of Flashback to save in a format other than WMV, but that’s the only significant limitation of this brilliant free screen recorder.

 Review and where to download: Flashback Express

 Screen capture made simple with one-click recording, but only for YouTubers

-Ezvid is a great free screen recorder for capturing footage from your desktop or games.
+Ezvid is a great free screen recorder for capturing footage from your desktop or games (though you may need to run them in windowed mode).
 The interface is extremely clear – just select an input source and Ezvid will give you a three-second countdown before it starts recording.
 The footage will be added to a timeline reminiscent of Windows Movie Maker that allows you to cut and splice clips together, and supplement them with text and images.

 There are some fun extras, too – Ezvid can capture audio from your microphone, then apply distortion effects.
 After all, who wouldn’t want a software tutorial narrated by a robot?
 There’s also a text-to-speech function, and a selection of music to liven up silent presentations and slideshows.